-Have you ever wondered how patients most often injure their backs?
+Have you ever wondered how patients most often get back injuries?
 Is it helping a friend move a heavy couch?
 Is it during exercise?
 Falling down stairs?

 The most common answer from patients when asked, “How did this happen?” is “I wasn’t doing anything!
 I just bent down to pick up my socks and my back totally seized up!”